JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-build-native-binaries.md

 This operation especially makes sense for 32-bit and 64-bit iOS frameworks.
 In this case, you can use the resulting universal framework on both 32-bit and 64-bit devices.

 > The fat framework must have the same base name as the initial frameworks.
+Otherwise, you'll get an error.
 >
-{type="note"}
+{type="warning"}

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">